 Meaning: Daily remembering the five maidens great, Ahalya, Draupadi, Seetha, Tara, and Mandodari Will destroy the greatest sins.

-Panchakanya are ones who owned their virginity and could revive it.
-This power owing to their Chastity among them was majorly the result of leading a pious, rightful and responsible life in thought, in word and in action thereby the purest and most sincere of conduct even in the most challenging of times.
-So pure that even through the fire they could pass unharmed.
+Panchakanya is the one who owned their virginity and could revive it.
+This power owing to their Chastity among them was majorly the result of leading a pious, rightful, and responsible life in thought, in word, and in action thereby the purest and most sincere of conduct even in the most challenging of times.
+So pure that even though the fire they could pass unharmed.
 Such exemplary lives have only been portrayed by five women and hence they’re remembered for it.

 Here are the five women who evoked such traits:

 The Bala Kanda of the Ramayana mentions that Brahma molds her out of pure creative energy.
 Brahma created Ahalya out of the water as the most beautiful woman in order to break the pride of Urvashi, the foremost celestial nymph.
 Brahma places her in the care of Gautama until she reaches puberty.
 When that time arrives, the sage returns Ahalya to Brahma, who, impressed by Gautama’s sexual restraint and asceticism, bestows her upon him.
 Indra, who believes that the best women are meant for him, resents Ahalya’s marriage to the forest-dwelling ascetic.

 The king of the gods, Indra, was infatuated with her beauty and comes disguised as Gautama when the sage was away and requested physical relationships.
 In some versions, Ahalya sees through his disguise but still complies out of “curiosity” and because her husband would neglect his matrimonial duties.
 In later versions, Ahalya falls prey to Indra’s trickery and does not recognize him.